 The School of Arts and Humanities’ undergraduate creative writing prize, the Talus, is open to all currently enrolled ECU undergraduate students across our three campuses.
 This competition gives students the chance to explore their creative side and express themselves through the written word.
 Cash and book prizes are awarded to the most outstanding works in two categories, ‘Prose’ and ‘Poetry’.
-Applications open in semester 2 and the winners are announced at our School’s annual Student Prize Ceremony in March of the following year.
+Submissions open in May and the winners are announced in the final week of October and prizes will be awarded at the School’s annual Student Prize Ceremony in March of the following year.

 The Talus was established by our Writing staff in 1971.
 For creative writing students, it is often their first experience entering a writing competition, requiring self-discipline and dedication.
 It is valuable preparation for a life of professional writing practice, in which writers must regularly develop and present work of publishable standard, following industry-based guidelines and strict deadlines.
 Students of all disciplines and skill levels are encouraged to enter.